libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 ### `Add`

 Mutations that start with `Add` create a resource on the server.
+The `Add` operation corresponds to the `Process` verb defined in [Part 5](https://www.isa.org/products/ansi-isa-95-00-05-2018-enterprise-control-system-i) of the ISA-95 standard.

 For example, this mutation adds one more items of equipment.
 To add multiple, send the variable as an array of objects, rather than a single object.